Blafy/caddockery/README.md

 When using TLS, caddy stores the certificates in `.caddy`.
 It is recommended to save certificates on the host machine to prevent regeneration every time container starts.
 Mount a volume with `-v $HOME/.caddy:/.caddy` for example.

+### Mount a host folder
+You might want to use a folder on your host to serve your files from, in order to do that just add `-v folderToMount:/html`

 ### General Usage